 Ganda, meaning ‘river mouth’ is the old Celtic name for Ghent whose origin is at the confluence of the two rivers Scheldt and Leie

 Discovering Belgium means stopping by several minor cities, like Ghent.
-There, Ganda Rooms & Suites is nestled in the city-centre. «Ganda, meaning ‘river mouth’ is the old Celtic name for Ghent whose origin is at the confluence of the two rivers Scheldt and Leie, just a street away from us», explain Annik and Kristof, the hotel owners.
+There, Ganda Rooms & Suites is nestled in the city-centre. «Ganda, meaning ‘river mouth’ is the old Celtic name for Ghent.
+It’s origin is at the confluence of the two rivers Scheldt and Leie, just a street away from us», explain Annik and Kristof, the hotel owners.
 Stepping out of this 18th century town house, visitors can reach the main landmarks of the city.

-Annik and Kristof’s tale.
+Annik and Kristof’s tale

-It was an eclectic process: gathering from grandparents, on auctions, in outlets like Flamant, commissioning tailor-made furniture and beds… We handpicked ourselves the finest wallpaint colours from the designer company Flamant, choosing almost different nuances for each room that still remain in perfect harmony.
+It was an eclectic process: gathering from grandparents, on auctions, in outlets like Flamant, commissioning tailor-made furniture and beds.
+We handpicked ourselves the finest wallpaint colours from the designer company Flamant, choosing almost different nuances for each room that still remain in perfect harmony.

 The most important objective for us is to have our guests experience a special stay in a unique authentic place like Ganda, from where they can easily visit the historic but also dynamic city of Ghent.
 At arrival, we welcome them personally at the entrance and show them around the house –the guest salon, the honesty bar, the roof terrace, the breakfast area–, we provide them with a city guide, and if they wish we recommend and reserve for them our favourite restaurants, bars, activities.
 In their room, guests find a note with welcoming words, usually in their language or in English, and the local specialty cuberdons, called red noses, a cherry-like tasting sweet.